 a) Pursuant to Clause 3.2.4 of AS2890.1, a 2m x 2.5m pedestrian sight splay, clear of any obstructions to visibility, shall be provided on both sides of the driveway exit.
-Any proposed structures (such as landscaping, retaining wall, front fence and driveway gate etc) located within these splay areas shall be limited to a maximum height of 0.9m.
+Alternatively, exceptions to this requirement may be acceptable for this type of development where the height of any proposed structures such as solid front fencing, driveway gate, landscaping and other obstructions in these splay areas are limited to a maximum of 0.9m in accordance with Chapter E1.10.6 of Council's DCP.
+Open style fencing above the 0.9m solid structure is considered acceptable in these splay areas provided that the open style fencing consists of tubular bars (maximum 16mm diameter) with minimum 100mm spacing apart.